zemingzhou30/scMAGCA/README.md

 Other objects in the h5ad or h5 files:

-1. ADT: feature names in ADT count matirx (only in CITE-seq data)
+1. ADT: feature names in ADT count matirx (only in RNA+ADT data)

-2. GenesFromPeaks: feature names in the gene-to-cell matrix mapped from scATAC-seq (only in SMAGE-seq data)
+2. GenesFromPeaks: feature names in the gene-to-cell matrix mapped from scATAC-seq (only in RNA+ATAC data)

 3. Genes: feature names in mRNA count matrix